 App.
 A: and section 4Q: Please confirm your expectation is for the vendor to submit their routing plans.
 To provide the daily routing the please provide the days of service you would like to run any libraries that runs less than 5 days per week.
 To provide this routing we envision there being more than (30) route scenarios based on the following: • The combination of 2, 3, 4 and 5 service days – Can require up to 7 routing scenarios • The above scenarios without the schools during the summer break, the winter break and school holidays - can require up to 7 routing scenarios • The original scenario with the early closings and special library hours – can require up to 7 routing scenarios • Lastly – the ad hoc schedule changes resulting for emergency and long term planned library closings – Will potentially change delivery windows Is this what you are looking for?

 Yes, we would like to see route plans.
 Libraries prefer a regular predictable schedule to schedule their staff and meet patron expectations.
 We understand that many variables will affect the routes, particularly under extraordinary circumstances such as holidays and weather emergencies.
 We also understand that routes may vary by day of the week because the two, three, and four-day stops are not consistent.
-That being said we’d like to see the routes mapped out in as much detail as possible for normal weeks with the variables explained to provide predictability for the libraries.
+That being said, we’d like to see the routes mapped out in as much detail as possible for normal weeks with the variables explained to provide predictability for the libraries.
 If a two-hour delivery window is the best way to accomplish this on particular routes, please include this in your proposal.

 In addition, if your proposal includes a fuel factor, route details will help demonstrate that any fuel surcharges are applied only to mileage (and exclude warehouse work and salaries).
 Details about routes will help us understand the actual fuel costs.